splunk-soar-connectors/msgraphforoffice365/manual_readme_content.md

 ## Splunk SOAR Graph Asset

-When creating an asset you must choose one of the 3 auth types: Automatic, OAuth and CBA and specify your choice in the **Authentication type to use for connectivity** field.
-Automatic auth is simply a combination of OAuth and CBA, where the app starts priotizes the OAuth workflow and uses CBA as a fall back.
-For this reason if you choose Automatic auth you must specify the paramteters required for both OAuth and CBA.
+When creating an asset you must choose one of the 3 auth types: **Automatic**, **OAuth**, or **CBA**; and specify your choice in the **Authentication type to use for connectivity** field.
+"Automatic" auth means that the app will first try OAuth, and then if that doesn't work, it will try CBA.
+For this reason if you choose Automatic auth, the most resilient strategy would be to specify the parameters required for both OAuth and CBA.

 For all three auth types you must fill out the **Application ID** and **Tenant** fields.
 Both the Application/Client ID and the Tenant ID can be found in the **Overview** tab on your app's Azure page.
 After you have these fields filled out click **SAVE**.